-Remember: until you are completely debt free, your money will never truly be 100% yours.
+Remember: Until you are completely debt-free, your money will never truly be 100% yours.
+You will be wealthy when you have the right mindset.
 That’s why getting rid of your debts should always be your number one priority and the good news is that you don’t have to tackle them all in one go.

 Set yourself a challenge of eradicating just one debt to begin with.
 Doing so will give you more money in your pocket, as well as a significant psychological boost.

 There’s also a good chance that you’ll want to keep your momentum up and tackle another debt and possibly another one after that.
 The more debts you pay off, the more money you’ll have to spend and/or save.
 It’s as simple as that.

 Saving money so you can pay cash for something can be both exhilarating and liberating.
 At the same time, having money saved for emergencies and opportunities also provides peace of mind.
 As a result, you’re more likely to sleep better, feel less stressed, and be happier overall.